Skip to content

 • Add more phenomena -- Edit pipeline.yaml to enable mutual_gaze, gaze_following, attention_span, or use all_phenomena: true to enable everything.
 See Phenomena Tracking.

-• Create visual prompts -- Build a .vp.json file to detect custom objects that standard YOLO classes do not cover.
-See Visual Prompts.
+• Create visual prompts -- Build a .vp.json file with the GUI's VP Builder tab to detect custom objects that standard YOLO classes do not cover.

 • Customize the pipeline -- Adjust gaze parameters, detection thresholds, and output settings in pipeline.yaml.
 See Pipeline YAML Schema.

-• Use the GUI -- Launch python MindSight_GUI.py for a graphical interface to configure and run tracking.
-See GUI Guide.
+• Use the GUI -- Launch mindsight-gui (or python MindSight_GUI.py) for a graphical interface to configure and run tracking.
+See Quickstart (GUI).